-Without a systematic way to quantify these dependencies, it is difficult to determine whether the performance of a multi-modal model stems from multi-modal capabilities or from simply exploiting dominant uni-modal artifacts.
+Without a systematic way to quantify these dependencies, it is difficult to determine whether the performance of a multi-modal model stems from multi-modal capabilities or from simply exploiting dominant intra-modality dependencies.
 This ambiguity hinders progress, as we continue to develop complex architectures and algorithms~\citep{li2021align, wu2022characterizing, zheng2023judging, liu2023visual, young2024yi} without a clear understanding of the spectrum of inter- and intra-modality dependencies in current models and datasets.